diegoghernandez/Bank-Account/fronted/README.md

 Also, you can check if the components are accessible from the accessibility tab.

+> [!IMPORTANT]
-> ❗ Sometimes the interaction tests don't work if that happen, reload the page
+> Sometimes the interaction tests don't work if that happen, reload the page

+> [!IMPORTANT]
-> ❗ To change the component theme and language,
+> To change the component theme and language,
 > you must do it from the account page

 ## Test